-Understanding your customers is an important part of designing effective electric vehicle (EV) programs and services.
-To help you engage with your customers and increase EV adoption in your territory, E Source conducted a residential customer survey on the topic in the spring of 2020.
-We gathered information from three residential customer segments: customers who have an EV, those considering purchasing one, and those not considering an EV at all.
+Understanding your customers is an important part of designing effective EV programs and services.
+To help you engage with your customers and increase EV adoption in your territory, E Source designed a survey to gather information from three residential customer segments: customers who have an EV, those considering buying one, and those not considering an EV at all.

 - Demographics and household information for segmentation